dchristian3188/dchristian3188.github.io/_drafts/Using Inheritance To Build DSC Resources.md

 ```

 This is what the ProcessFileWatcher's ```GetProcessStart``` method ended up looking like.
-if more than one process matches the name, the resource returns the start time of the oldest.
+If more than one process matches the name, the resource returns the start time of the oldest.

 ```powershell
 [DateTime]GetProcessStartTime()